 “I have NEVER experienced so much PAIN.
 I was told I would not feel anything. … I was in agonizing pain for the entire procedure and she was not even there.
 Everyone could hear me and my pain yet they did not give me the pain relief. … Lastly, she only showed up in the first couple [sic] minutes and last 10 minutes to do very small amount of work.
 She didn’t even stay in the room.
 I would give Zer0 stars [sic] if possible. … Monetary Loss: $5500”

 True, that review doesn’t seem all that balanced, and it should be noted that the average Yelp review gives Bosley 3.5 stars.
 Still, potential customers might be worried to know there are sites titled “Bosley Reviews – Is it a Scam or Legit?”, plus an entire website dedicated to hesitations, complaints, and disappointments related to Bosley.
 Here are just a few choice lines from that website:

 One customer describes how the Bosley doctor he met with seemed to try to rush him into the procedure room, didn’t ask what hairline type he wanted, sketched a hasty line across his forehead, and said, “Let’s go.”
-The patient insisted that the doctor hear what he wanted done before the procedure, but it didn’t matter — “Long story short … 1 year post op, little to no growth and a HUGE scar on the back of my head.”
+The patient insisted that the doctor hear what he wanted to be done before the procedure, but it didn’t matter — “Long story short … 1-year post op, little to no growth and a HUGE scar on the back of my head.”

 Reading through these reviews, a number of common themes seem to arise: